concordion/concordion-website/_includes/documenting.md

 Concordion also provides the flexibility to write examples however you like.

-As a guideline, for each example, you should consider the _context_, _action_ and _outcome_:

-- The _context_ describes the preconditions that are in place for the example to take place.
-You should consider not only the application state, but also any relevant global conditions such as the day of week, or the location of the user.
-- The _action_ describes the event you are testing.
-- The _outcome_ describes the expected postconditions that should hold true.

-If you wish, you can write these three parts using the Gherkin "Given, When, Then" language.
+When documenting the _context_, _action_ and _outcome_ of an example, you can write these three parts using the Gherkin "Given, When, Then" language.
 This is often a good way to get started.
 Once you become familiar with thinking about the context, action and outcome, you may find ways to describe your example in a more natural language.

 For example, you could use either: